 Laparoscopy: Laparoscopic surgery is performed through small incisions.
 A telescope with a video camera inserted through one incision provides visualization of the operation on a TV monitor.
 Surgical instruments are then passed through additional small incisions, and the entire operation takes place completely within the patient’s body.
 When the telescope is used to operate on the abdomen, the procedure is called laparoscopy.
 When used in the chest, the procedure is called thoracoscopy.

-Doctors practicing in Obstetrics & Gynecology, Minimally Invasive Gynecology Surgery
+Doctors practicing in Obstetrics & Gynecology, Minimally Invasive Gynecology Surgery, General Surgery

 This service is available at these clinics